top of page

 • Jul 29, 2023

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do own shares in The Hershey Company.
-If you would like to see the stocks in my portfolio or copy my portfolio, you can do so on eToro, You can find instructions on how to do this here.
-If you want to purchase shares (or fractional shares) of The Hershey Company, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.
+For full disclosure, I should mention that I do not own any shares in Hershey at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of Hershey, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business